Skip to Main Content

 For more information about copyright at Birmingham Newman, please contact:

-Chris Porter, Director of Library and Learning Services.
+Chris Porter, Director of Library Services.

 For more information about copyright in the UK, here are some helpful resources: